Treating the anxiety of fibromyalgia the natural way

 Recommended Daily Allowance of Vitamin D

-Having over twenty years’ experience in my career as a nutritional therapist I recommend a product from “BetterYou” DLUX3000 which is a daily oral spray, easily absorbed in the saliva and safe for anyone with gut health problems.
+Having over twenty years’ experience in my career as a nutritional therapist I recommend a product from “BetterYou” DLUX3000 which is a daily oral spray, easily absorbed in the saliva.

-Disclaimer: The above is for information and educational purposes only and does not include any prescriptive advice.
+Disclaimer: This article is for informational purposes only and does not include any prescriptive advice.
 Before starting any new diet please check with your health practitioner / doctor.
 Any products recommended are not intended to diagnose, treat, cure or prevent any disease.

 Author Jok Saunders, Fibromyalgia Health Practitioner and founder of the Fibro Clinic South west